 Here’s the thing about user research.
 It’s incredibly important, but it doesn’t have to be that hard.

-Hear me out.
-I know it’s hard to find the time, and the budget, and manage the logistics, and do the recruiting, gather and analyze insights, run presentations, and the list goes on.
+Hear us out: We know it’s hard to find the time, and the budget, and manage the logistics, and do the recruiting, gather and analyze insights, run presentations, and the list goes on.
 Those things are hard and this field guide exists in large part to make those things a little easier.

 Without further ado, here are some well-loved tips among the UX research community to conduct effective user research and interviews.
 Consider this your MVR (minimum viable research) cheat sheet.